 - Awarding of the title of copywriter.

-Rely on certified quality with my services.
+With my services, you can be sure of certified quality.
 Welcome to the supreme discipline of creative content.

-From the BDÜ through the ATA and ITI to the SFT: I belong to all of these associations.
+From the BDÜ through the ATA and ITI to the SFT: I belong to all of these professional translation associations.
 I am also a certified member of the Texterclub.

 Website: design and content